jamesls/fakeredis/README.rst

 ============

 Consider using birdisle_ or redislite_ instead of fakeredis.
-They embed the redis codebase into Python, so it implements the full redis command set and behaves far more closely to a real redis implementation.
+They embed the redis codebase into Python, so they implement the full redis command set and behave far more similarly to a real redis implementation.

 .. _birdisle: https://birdisle.readthedocs.io/en/latest/
 .. _redislite: https://redislite.readthedocs.io/en/latest/